Table of Contents

 Point A marks the volume and the pressure at the end-diastolic volume load.
 In the isovolumic contraction phase, the myocardium contracts and the pressure rises, while the volume remains constant.
-At the end of this phase, Point B is reached.
+At the end of this phase, point B is reached.

 During systole, the blood is ejected.
-The volume decreases while the pressure keeps rising until Point C.
+The volume decreases while the pressure keeps rising until point C.

 The myocardium relaxes and the pressure decreases.
 The volume, however, remains constant until blood flows from the atrium into the ventricle through the atrioventricular valve.

-After connecting points A-D, the resulting Area A1 approximately indicates the work provided by the heart.
+After connecting points A-D, the resulting area A1 approximately indicates the work provided by the heart.
 Area A2 shows the diastolic work.
-The change in volume from Point B to C is equivalent to the stroke volume.
+The change in volume from point B to C is equivalent to the stroke volume.

 The following curves, acquired through experimental studies, can be inserted into the work diagram:

-The Frank-Starling Mechanism in Change of Preload
+The Frank-Starling Mechanism in Charge of Preload

-No matter what, the heart has to do more work in increased volume or pressure strain, to maintain a balance between blood inflow and blood ejection.
+No matter what, the heart has to do more work during increased volume or pressure strain, to maintain a balance between blood inflow and blood ejection.
 The easiest way to learn that is to draw a work diagram by yourself by following these instructions: